Just Who are Bisexual People?

 Bisexual People Are into Cheating

 According to Hollywood movies, bisexual men and women are more likely to cheat.
 But guess what?
 It's another lie!
 Many bisexual people prefer to stay in a committed relationship.
 And some of them stay faithful to one partner for a lifetime.
+They recognize their attraction to others of a different gender but choose not to follow up on that attraction.

-"If bisexuals are seen as avoiding monogamous relationships, they may be viewed as more interested than heterosexuals in dating others outside their current relationship or as more likely to "cheat"on their partner.
+"If bisexuals are seen as avoiding monogamous relationships, they may be viewed as more interested than heterosexuals in dating others outside their current relationship or as more likely to "cheat" on their partner.
 However, there is no scientific evidence that can prove this," says Leah R. Spalding, a researcher at the University of California.

 Heterosexual Relationships Are for Straight Individuals Only